Eisenstein series on rank 2 hyperbolic Kac--Moody groups: Introduction

 The purpose of this paper is to construct Eisenstein series on rank $2$ hyperbolic Kac--Moody groups over $\R$, generalizing Garland's work in the affine case.
 The rank $2$ hyperbolic Kac--Moody groups form the first family beyond the affine case.
 However, contrary to the affine case, our understanding of hyperbolic Kac--Moody groups (and algebras) is far from being complete.
 In particular, information regarding imaginary root multiplicities of hyperbolic Kac--Moody algebras is limited.
 A recent survey on this topic can be found in \cite{CFL}.

 Nevertheless, we have the necessary information to construct Eisenstein series induced from quasi--characters on rank $2$ hyperbolic Kac--Moody groups and to prove their almost everywhere convergence, thanks to the works of Lepowsky and Moody \cite{LM}, Feingold \cite{Fein} and Kang and Melville \cite{KM}.
 We can also prove entirety of the Eisenstein series induced from cusp forms.
 Indeed, one of the benefits of working in the Kac--Moody group rather than its Kac--Moody algebra, is that the group is generated by root groups corresponding to only `real' roots.
-The `real' part of Kac--Moody is sufficiently well understood and carries many properties similar to finite dimensional simple Lie algebras \cite{CG}.
+The `real' part of Kac--Moody is sufficiently well understood and carries many properties similar to finite dimensional simple Lie algebras \cite{CG1}.

 We assume that $G$ is a rank $2$ hyperbolic Kac--Moody group attached to a symmetric $2\times 2$ generalized Cartan matrix, and we define Eisenstein series on the `arithmetic' quotient $K(G_\R)\backslash G_\R/G_\Z$, where $K=K(G_\R)$ is the unitary form of $G$, an infinite dimensional analogue of a maximal compact subgroup.
 Our method is to choose a quasi--character $\nu$ on a Borel subgroup and then extend it to the whole of $G_\R$ via Iwasawa decomposition $G_\R=KA^+N$, which is given uniquely.
+Here $A^+\cong (\mathbb{R}^+)^{rank(G)}$ is an abelian subgroup and $N$ is the completion of the subgroup generated by all positive real root groups.

 We then average over an appropriate quotient of $G_\Z$ to obtain a $G_\Z$--invariant function $E_{\nu}(g)$ on $K\backslash G_\R/G_\Z$.
 Our first main result is: \begin{theorem} Assume that $\nu$ satisfies Godement's criterion, and consider the cone Then for any compact subset $A_c'$ of $A'$, there is a measure zero subset $N_0$ of $N$ such that $E_\nu(g)$ converges absolutely for $g\in KA_c' N'$, where $N'=N-N_0$. \end{theorem}

 Although the idea of the proof is similar to that of \cite{G04}, our proof heavily depends on a concrete description of root systems of rank $2$ hyperbolic Kac--Moody algebras.
 We compute the constant term of the series $E_{\nu}(g)$ and show that the constant term is absolutely convergent, which implies almost everywhere convergence of the series.
 We conjecture that the Eisenstein series actually converges everywhere under a weaker condition than Godement's criterion (See Conjecture \ref{conj-every}).
 As the argument in \cite{G06} does not generalize to the hyperbolic case, the conjecture seems out of reach at the current time.